lmharriet/projects-ReedMe/README.md

 ---

-## :lock:Unity RTS- TowerDefense game
+## :european_castle:Unity RTS- TowerDefense game
 > Language : C#
 > Tool : Unty
 > Project type :  A personal project
 > In charge of all

-> This project is in progress

  Recently, What i implemented :
- + manage Scene
+ + manage Scenes easily through inspector with Enum class and boolean
- + control tower by color
+ + control tower and teams by color
  + implement towers functions by tower kinds
- + simple Enemy tower Ai
+ + simple Enemy tower Ai (Get an idea from behaviour tree)
  + select a tower and drag to a target tower with mouse functions
+ + use singleton class to save TowerData
+ + apply objectPool for optimization when create units
+ + use UGUI (slider , button, panel...)
  + particle effect for visual

- Now i am on it :
-+ how to manage all scenes for stages
-+ set teams for battle mode

 + [Github](https://github.com/lmharriet/Unity-TowerDefense)

 ---